Maine Coon Lifespan:

 by: Sadie’s Dad

-It been 6 months since we put our beloved MCC to rest.
-To the original question poster - the answer to "Average Life Span" seems to range from 12-25 years with 15-20 being most commonly reported.
+It’s been six months since we said goodbye to our beloved Sadie.
+In answer to the original question - Maine Coon lifespans seem to range from 12 to 25 years, with 15–20 being the most common.

 Big Boy